marcispauls/packer-tfe-centos/README.md

 # packer-tfe-centos
 Minimally opinionated CentOS 7-based packer config to bake AWS, Azure and GCP machine images with TFE.
 This means no CI pipelines, no configuration management tools.
 This bake uses marketplace base Centos 7 images for each cloud.
 Switch this for an appropriate alternative following the Main Steps in order.
+Tested with packer 1.5.4 on MacOS Catalina.

 # Prerequisites
 1. Packer 1.5.x                   # HCL2 pkr config
-1. Local Linux or Unix machine    # Only tested on MacOS Catalina
+1. Local Linux or Unix machine
 1. Cloud account(s) set up        # Packer will use the credentials in the local account (e.g. ${HOME}/.aws)

 # Main Steps